kylebaron/mrgsim.parallel/README.md

 ## Overview

-mrgsolve.fu (em-are-gee solve dot foo) facilitates parallel simulation with mrgsolve in R. The future and parallel packages provide the parallelization.
+mrgsolve.fu (em-are-gee solve dot few) facilitates parallel simulation with mrgsolve in R. The future and parallel packages provide the parallelization.